huangyz0918/Hackintosh-Installer-University/README.md

 We will improve the workspace tree day by day, and don't forget to give your precious suggestions !

 ### **Contribute to resource**
-We encourage you to upload your hackintosh configs and kernels if you don't mind.
-This repo has a workspace named `Res` and you can make your own workspace there ,and share your successful configs and kernels with others if you want.
+We encourage you to upload your hackintosh configs and kexts if you don't mind.
+This repo has a workspace named `Res` and you can make your own workspace there ,and share your successful configs and kexts with others if you want.
 It's a good place to make a self backup and do sharing, but don't forget to attach your computer information like this:

 - Build your device folder under `Res` folder, named your device like this: `Computer brand-model-Graphics Cards-Install Result`
-- Put your config in the root and create a `kernels` folder to hold your kernels.
+- Put your config in the root and create a `kexts` folder to hold your kexts.
-- For `kernels` folder, you can create different subfolder for different kinds of kernerls, such as `Wifi`, `Graphics Cards` and so on.
+- For `kexts` folder, you can create different subfolder for different kinds of kernerls, such as `Wifi`, `Graphics Cards` and so on.
 - Please give a link rather than upload many large files.
-- If you are a lazy person who get tired with creating so many folders, it's good for you to put the whole `EFI` along with your system kernels in your workspace.
+- If you are a lazy person who get tired with creating so many folders, it's good for you to put the whole `EFI` along with your system kexts in your workspace.

 A good example may look like this: